Farama-Foundation/Jumpy/README.md

 pip install brax-jumpy
 ```

-Alternatively, to install JumPy from source, clone this repo, `cd` to it, and then:
+Alternatively, to install Jumpy from source, clone this repo, `cd` to it, and then:

 ```
 python3 -m venv env